molly/manager-README/README.md

 I prefer to do one-on-ones in person if possible, so if you need to work from home on a day we're scheduled for a one-on-one and rescheduling is an option, please let me know so I can reschedule it, or reschedule it yourself during an open slot in my calendar.

+### After-hours communication

+I will get a sense of your normal working hours as we begin working together, and I will make a strong effort not to message you outside of these hours because I know many people have Slack notifications sent to their phone.
+I will sometimes send emails outside of your working hours (especially if we're in different time zones), as emails don't tend to notify people quite as intrusively.
+You should not feel obligated to read or respond to any emails or messages you receive from me outside of your normal hours.
+If you are receiving after-hours messages from me with any frequency, please let me know—it may mean I'm misunderstanding the hours you normally work.

+If for any reason I do urgently need you outside of your normal working hours, I will page you.
+This will happen _extremely_ rarely (if ever).

 ### A note on diversity and inclusion

 Diversity and inclusion are extremely important to me.
 I would not necessarily mention this in my README, except that it ties in a bit with my schedule: I choose to work from home at least once a week (or occasionally for half-days) because it helps me manage [my anxiety disorder](https://adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad#), which I prefer to be open about.
 This will not affect our working relationship–I will be available on Slack, email, Github, or video calls regardless of whether I am in the office or not (see below).